Shelley Malil

 Shelley Mathew Malil (/məˈlɪl/) is an Indian-American former actor and convicted felon.
-Malil emigrated to the United States in 1974.
+He emigrated to the United States from his birth country of India in 1974.
 He appeared in a number of television shows and films, including The 40-Year-Old Virgin (2005).

 In 2010, Malil was convicted of attempted premeditated murder and assault with a deadly weapon on a former girlfriend, and served 8 years of a 12-year-to-life term at Ironwood State Prison in southern California.
+He was released on parole in January 2021.

 Early life

 Malil was born in Kerala, India.
-He immigrated with his family in 1974 to the United States at the age of 11.
-He started acting in high school.
+He immigrated with his family to the United States in 1974 at the age of 10 and later started to take part in local theatrical competitions and school plays.
 As a child, he had hoped to become a comedic actor like Bob Hope, whom he had first seen on television.
-In summer 1983, aged 18, he performed on stage as part of the summer stock company at the Granbury Opera House in Granbury, Texas.
+When he was 18, in the summer of 1983, he performed on stage as part of the summer stock company at the Granbury Opera House in Granbury, Texas.

 Acting career

-Malil came to Hollywood in 1995, after a two-year stint at New York's American Academy of Dramatic Arts.
+Malil moved to Hollywood in 1995, after a two-year stint at New York's American Academy of Dramatic Arts.
 He had supporting roles in The 40-Year-Old Virgin (2005), Holes (2003), Collateral Damage (2002), Getting There (2002), Boys From Madrid (2000), My Favorite Martian (1999), Columbus Day (2008), and Just Can't Get Enough (2002).
 Malil had roles on television shows such as Scrubs, Reba, NYPD Blue, The West Wing, The Jamie Foxx Show, and ER.

 He was selected as one of the "Top 10 Overlooked Performances of 2005" by the Associated Press for his performance in The 40-Year-Old Virgin.
 He is the recipient of a Clio Award (for the Budweiser beer commercials) and a Los Angeles Ovation Award as Best Featured Actor for his performance as Bottom in A Midsummer Night's Dream, and he was nominated for the Los Angeles Ovation Award for his performance in SubUrbia.